shepherdingelectrons/OpenMST/README.md

 ```
 If you see this text - congratulations - you have successfully set everything up and you have just processed your file!
 Look in the same folder as the MOC files, and you'll see the extracted MST data in the excel files, one per experiment.
 Good luck!

-## More advanced usage
+## Usage
-We can open a .MOC file and perform processing on all the contained experiments, including populating each experiment with all the relevant capillary data with ```Process()```.
+We can open a .MOC file, extract all the interesting data from each experiment, and then save each experiment with an Excel file with minimal code:
 ```python
 import MSTProcess as MST